Cardinals' Interested in Aaron Rodgers and/or Brendan Sorsby?

 1. The Cardinals sign Rodgers to a 2-year deal where they can defer a portion of the salary to the 2027 cap while being able to outbid the Steelers, who currently have only $5.3M of effective cap space.

-2. The Cardinals may have to trade or release a player or two in order to sign Rodgers to a one-tear deal.
+2. The Cardinals may have to trade or release a player or two in order to sign Rodgers to a one-year deal.

 Sorsby to Supplemental Draft?